tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 The basic optimization strategy is based on the observation that every coefficient has at least one common factor with
 $2^{k-1}- 1$ other coefficients, two common factors with $2^{k-2}-1$ other coefficients, three common factors with
 $2^{k-3}- 1$ other coefficients, and so on.
-It is therefore cost-effective in terms of number of multiplications to aim at computing these common factors and only form the required coefficients later.
+It is therefore cost-effective in terms of the number of multiplications to aim at computing these common factors and only form the required coefficients later.

 **Typical Optimized Algorithm**